Suisse00/ComfyFactorio_UserGuides/MountainFortress/15 minutes guide.md

   >Winning gives us items and stats changes that apply to all future games.

 #### TLDR of the gameplay
-- We must move north to survive
+- We must move on the opposite direction from where enemies waves spawn.
+The enemies spawn in a random direction (north or south) on each map (that we call round).
   >[!CAUTION]
   >Except for the main train - most of the time.
-- You may help defend the train from the constant wave of enemies
+- You may help defend the train from the constant wave of enemies.
-- You may help to push north (removing rocks, making lands, killing enemies, laying rails)
+- You may help to push the enemies opposite direction (removing rocks, making lands, killing enemies, laying rails)
-- You may mine rocks, over and over and over
+- You may mine rocks, over and over and over.
-- You may build and move mini-bases
+- You may build and move mini-bases.

 ### Threads
 #### Main threads
-- Biters and spiters will constantly spawn south to the main train.
+- Biters and spiters will constantly spawn toward the main train.
   - Their only objective is to destroy the main train.
 They will destroy everything in their way.
-  - If the train is too far away from the south edge map, they will spawn in between!
+  - If the train is too far away from the map edge where the enemies spawn, they will spawn in between!
     > [!NOTE]
-    > As a result, we try to keep the main train south of the map.
+    > As a result, we try to keep the main train close to the enemies spawn of the map.
   - They spawn from the closest nests (if any) to the train
-  - Nests south of the train will spawn additional nests toward the train
+  - Nests will spawn additional nests toward the train
     > [!TIP]
     > Destroy nests!